nordstream3/FOC/production/README.md

 x | Aluminum for sinking heat
 x | 3D printed enclosure (production folder)

-The board is produced by the manufacturer as a single pcb.
-The 3 modules are connected by taps, and you will need to separate the modules using a manual saw.
+> The board is produced by the manufacturer as a single pcb.
 JLCPCB will charge you for the number of designs on a pcb, but this is a single design where the modules are going to be assembled to a single unit.
 The separation is just for convenience purposes and none of the modules will work on their own.

+The 3 modules are connected by taps, and you separate these using a suitable manual saw.
+Be careful not to damage the traces on the FREE/PILL and POWER modules in particular, as the traces here are close to the edges.

 <div>
 <img src="../images/20240120_114045.jpg" width="300" style="float:left; margin-right:10px;">